 Will AI agents replace jobs?

-Agents automate tasks and workflows more than entire jobs, taking over repetitive, multi-step work so people can focus on judgment, relationships and exceptions.
-Most organizations deploy them to augment teams and increase capacity rather than to cut headcount, though roles and workflows are evolving as agents take on more routine work.
+Agents automate tasks and workflows more than entire jobs, taking over repetitive multi-step work so people can focus on judgment, relationships and exceptions.
+Most organizations deploy them to augment teams and increase capacity rather than to cut headcount, though roles and workflows are clearly evolving as agents absorb more routine work across support, sales and operations.

 28 Comments